 - Chamomile tea is known to have an anti-inflammatory effect on your stomach and reduce indigestion and heartburn.

-- You may eat raw ginger or brew tea or add to stir-fries.
+- You may eat raw ginger with brewed tea or add it to stir-fries.
 Its antiemetic properties prevent nausea and vomiting, and also stop acids from getting back into the esophagus.

 - Slippery elmiA herb known to alleviate the symptoms of certain health conditions such as acid reflux, stomach ulcers, and skin disorders is also known to treat heartburn.